Date Updated: 03/13/2026

 Lifestyle and home remedies

-To reduce discomfort while you recover from a kidney infection, you might:
+To help you feel better while you recover from a kidney infection:

 • Apply heat.
-Place a heating pad on your abdomen, back or side to ease pain.
+Place a heating pad on your belly, back or side to ease pain.

 • Use pain medicine.
-For fever or discomfort, take a nonaspirin pain reliever such as acetaminophen (Tylenol, others) or ibuprofen (Motrin IB, Advil, others).
+For fever or discomfort, take a pain reliever such as acetaminophen (Tylenol, others).
+If you have chronic kidney disease, it's best to avoid or limit use of nonsteroidal anti-inflammatory drugs, called NSAIDs, such as ibuprofen (Advil, Motrin IB, others).

 • Stay hydrated.
-Drinking fluids will help flush bacteria from your urinary tract.
-Avoid coffee and alcohol until your infection has cleared.
-These products can worsen the feeling of needing to urinate.
+Drinking fluids helps flush bacteria from your urinary tract.
+Avoid coffee, other caffeinated beverages and alcohol until your infection has cleared.
+They can worsen the feeling of needing to urinate.

 Preparing for an appointment